awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-customendpoint.md

-# Creating a Custom Endpoint<a name="es-customendpoint"></a>
+# Creating a custom endpoint for Amazon Elasticsearch Service<a name="es-customendpoint"></a>

-Creating a custom endpoint for your Amazon Elasticsearch Service domain makes it easier for you to refer to your Elasticsearch and Kibana URLs\.
+Creating a custom endpoint for your Amazon Elasticsearch Service \(Amazon ES\) domain makes it easier for you to refer to your Elasticsearch and Kibana URLs\.
 You can include your company's branding or just use a shorter, easier\-to\-remember endpoint than the standard one\.

 If you ever need to switch to a new domain, just update your DNS to point to the new URL and continue using the same endpoint as before\.

 You secure custom endpoints by either generating a certificate in AWS Certificate Manager \(ACM\) or importing one of your own\.

-## Custom Endpoints for New Domains<a name="es-customize-endpoint"></a>
+## Custom endpoints for new domains<a name="es-customize-endpoint"></a>

 You can enable a custom endpoint for a new Amazon ES domain by using the Amazon Elasticsearch Service console, AWS CLI, or configuration API\.